google-deepmind/mujoco/doc/XMLreference.rst

 and namespaced appropriately.
 Detailed examples of models using replicate can be found in the `model/replicate/ <https://github.com/google-deepmind/mujoco/tree/main/model/replicate>`__ directory.

+There is a caveat concerning :ref:`keyframes<keyframe>` when using replicate.
+Since :ref:`mjs_attachFrame` is used to self-attach multiple times the enclosed kinematic tree, if this tree contains further :ref:`attach<body-attach>` elements, keyframes will not be replicated nor namespaced by :ref:`replicate<replicate>`, but they will be attached and namespaced once by the innermost call of :ref:`mjs_attachFrame` or :ref:`mjs_attachBody`.
+See the limitations discussed in :ref:`attach<body-attach>`.

 .. _replicate-count:

 :at:`count`: :at-val:`int, required`